Pet in Cabin

 Aircraft Type Cage size* Dog’s maximum weight Maximum number of dogs per flight Premier Economy Total E-145 16x12x7 Inches (40x30x18 centimeters Length x Width xHeight 7 Kgs ** N/A 2 2 E-170 19x12x10 Inches (48x30x25 Centimeters) Length x Width x Height 9 Kgs ** N/A 2 2 E-190 1 3 2 B 737´s 2 4 6

-- Applies only to flights of maximum 5 hours; it, therefore, does not apply to flights with wide-body equipment (B 767 and B 777, except routes of 5 hours maximum, where applicable).
+- Applies only to flights of no more than 5 hours; it, therefore, does not apply to flights with wide-body equipment (B 767 and B 777, except routes of 5 hours maximum, where applicable).

-- Dogs must go through the inspection by the Health Department and/or airport authorities.
+- Dogs must go through inspection by the Health Department and/or airport authorities.

-- The dog must have its vaccination certificate against rabies, issued within the period of 30 days prior to the date of the flight.
+- The dog must have vaccination certificate against rabies, issued within 30 days prior to the date of flight.

-- A veterinary certificate issued by the SAGARPA (Ministry of Agriculture, Livestock, Rural Development, Fishing, and Food) is required, its formality being the Customer’s responsibility.
+- A veterinary certificate issued by SAGARPA (Ministry of Agriculture, Livestock, Rural Development, Fishing, and Food) is required.
+This is, responsibility of customers.

-- Unaccompanied minors traveling with dogs shall not be allowed.
+- Unaccompanied minors traveling with dogs are not be allowed.

 - Dogs born less than 8 weeks before the flight will not be permitted.

-- Dogs with veterinary treatment will not be permitted.
+- Dogs under veterinary treatment will not be permitted.

-Access to the Premier Lounges is allowed to Customers traveling with their Pets.
+Access to Premier Lounges is allowed to Customers traveling with their Pets.
 Boarding Gates (SUE):

 Boarding Gates (SUE):

-1. The dog must be in its cage prior to boarding and when entering the aircraft’s cabin.
+1. Dog must be in a cage prior to boarding and when entering the aircraft’s cabin.

-1. The dog shall remain inside the cage during the flight’s duration under the seat in front of the Customer.
+1. Dogs shall remain inside the cage for the flight’s duration under the seat in front of the Customer.

-2. It is prohibited to provide food or beverages to the dog during the flight.
+2. It is prohibited to provide food or beverages to the dog during flight.

 1. “Service Animals and/or Emotional Support Animals” are exempt from these guidelines, and its treatment continues unchanged.